-Allergic reactions to eating coconut have been reported, but are relatively rare.
-By contrast, contact allergic dermatitis to coconut products is more common.
+Allergic reactions to eating coconut are relatively rare, whilst contact allergic dermatitis to coconut products is more common.
 Sensitisation to coconut pollen has been reported.

 Coconut is a useful food

 The coconut palm tree is a native of the tropics.
 The fruit (seed) of the palm is known as the coconut.
-The coconut has great economic value, as the outer fibrous husk can be used to make ropes and mats, the white inner flesh can be eaten, and the milk drunk.
-Coconut derived products are also added to many foods including cakes, some chocolates and lollies, and are used in some infant formulae.
-They are also an ingredient of some cosmetics, shampoos and soaps.
+The coconut has great economic value, as the outer fibrous husk can be used to make ropes and mats, the white inner flesh can be eaten, and the milk can be drunk.
+Coconut derived products are also added to:

 Allergies occur to peanut, tree nuts and coconut

-Allergic reactions to peanut and tree nuts are relatively common, estimated to occur currently in around 1/100 infants and 1/200 to 1/500 adults.
-By contrast, allergic reactions to coconut are relatively rare.
-Few cases of allergic reactions from eating coconut products have been reported, including one case of severe stomach upset in a baby fed coconut containing infant formula.
+Allergic reactions to peanut and tree nuts are relatively common.
+In contrast, allergic reactions to coconut are relatively rare.
+Few cases of allergic reactions from eating coconut products have been reported, including one case of severe stomach upset in a baby fed infant formula containing coconut.
 The other cases reported have been those of serious allergic reactions (anaphylaxis).
-Of these cases, some have been found to be allergic to tree nuts like walnut and hazelnut as well as coconut, and allergic responses have been found to similar proteins present in both types of foods, a concept known as cross-reactivity.
-Others have been allergic to coconut only.
+Of these cases, some have been found to be allergic to tree nuts like walnut and hazelnut, as well as coconut.
+Allergic responses have been found to similar proteins present in both types of foods, a concept known as cross-reactivity.
+Other cases have only been allergic to coconut.

 Coconut allergy is relatively rare